RTRFM presents The Big 40Get Tickets

 As a nod to the station’s all-important role as a champion of the here and now, no less than four supergroups of current WA buzz-acts will perform on the Verandah stage as the Slightly Odway Orchestra.
 This will see members of Childsaint, Rag n’ Bone, The Love Junkies, Grievous Bodily Calm, PUCK, The Chlorines, Kitchen People, Jacob Diamond, Bells Rapids, Carla Geneve and Dream Rimmy all put their spin on WA songs written in 2017.

 Concluding this mega party is RTRFM – A Musical History, a specially commissioned projection and live show that combines fascinating audio, photos and video from the station’s archives with key songs from WA music history.
-A collaboration between Dr Adam Trainer (researcher), Davey Craddock (director), Steven Aaron Hughes (projections) and Timothy Nelson (musical director), this one off show will guide the audience through RTRFM’s unusual, sometimes rocky, history with the help of an all-star lineup of guest vocalists and musicians.
-In true RTRFM fashion, The Big 40 also has plenty of hidden, subterranean gems.
+A collaboration between Dr Adam Trainer (researcher), Davey Craddock (director), Steven Aaron Hughes (projections) and Timothy Nelson (musical director), this one off show will guide the audience through RTRFM’s unusual, sometimes rocky, history.

 Throughout the night, DJs from some of RTRFM’s longest running specialist shows will ply their wares in a tunnel and wherever there’s room to dance throughout the historic Concert Hall through the mighty Voyager sound system.
 Deep in the bowels of the venue TURA and Difficult Listening will also join forces for a stage that showcases the station’s more esoteric tastes.